a-dg/remedy/README.md

 See [example.scss](scss/example.scss) for a complete example of the configuration and usage.

-> Remember, `rem()` leaves anything it can’t convert alone, so if you change a value from `13px` to `0`, or `50px` to `2.7`, or `24pt 2em` to `auto`, it doesn’t matter.
-You don’t need to go to the trouble of removing the mixin or function, and it will still work (by not doing any).
+> Remember, Remedy leaves anything it can’t convert alone, so if you change a value from `13px` to `0`, or `50px` to `2.7`, or `24pt 2em` to `auto`, it doesn’t matter.
+You don’t need to go to the trouble of removing the mixin or function, and it will still work.

 ## Flagrantly irresponsible usage

-Since `rem()` will allow any garbage you throw its way to pass through unharmed, it is basically unbreakable.
+Since Remedy will allow any garbage you throw its way to pass through unharmed, it is basically unbreakable.

 ```scss
 .nonsense {